jaydix/PsychEngine-Lua-Achievements/README.md

 psych engine lua achievements: what the devs could never do

 ## how add achievement1!?1?1?1?1?1?1!!!?1?1?!1!?
-in your mod's folder, make a folder called achievements
+in your mod's folder (so PsychEngine/mods/Your Mod), make a folder called achievements

 then make a file called `achievements.txt`